-Antitakeover Effects of Delaware Law and Our Certificate of Incorporation and Bylaws discourage coercive takeover practices or inadequate takeover bids.
+Antitakeover Effects of Delaware Law and Our Certificate of Incorporation and Bylaws

+Our certificate of incorporation and bylaws also contain provisions that may delay, defer or discourage another party from acquiring control of us.
+We expect that these provisions, which are summarized below, will discourage coercive takeover practices or inadequate takeover bids.
 These provisions are also designed to encourage persons seeking to acquire control of us to first negotiate with our board of directors, which we believe may result in an improvement of the terms of any such acquisition in favor of our stockholders.
 However, they also give our board of directors the power to discourage acquisitions that some stockholders may favor.